simoniz0r/spm/README.md

 ## spm

-spm is a command line package manager that mainly provides AppImages. spm uses https://simoniz0r.github.io/spm-feed.json to get information about packages.
+spm is a command line package manager that mainly provides AppImages. spm uses [spm-feed.json from the releases page](https://github.com/simoniz0r/spm/releases/feed) to get information about packages.

 spm is not responsible for bugs within packages that have been installed using spm.
 Please report any bugs that are specific to